buluthaninan/Congestion-Management-System/README.md

 # Congestion-Management-System
 Shortest Path Finder With Dijkstra's Algorithm

-It is a simulation of a real system.<br>
+It is a simulation of a real Congestion System.<br>
 User can either give his/her location to app via Version1 or Version 2.<br>
 Both versions calculate the distance with Dijkstra's Algorithm.<br>
 User can select your destination.<br>